-In all cases of suspected cheating the University Assessments Office will: (ii) inform the Head of Learning and Teaching, who will act in accordance with (r) below;

-(r) The Head of Learning and Teaching shall consider the evidence and determine the seriousness of the offence, classifying it as a low level (Level 1), medium level (Level 2) or high level offence (Level 3) using the grid below.
+- In all cases of suspected cheating the University Assessments Office will: - (ii) inform the Head of Learning and Teaching, who will act in accordance with - (r) below; - (r) The Head of Learning and Teaching shall consider the evidence and determine the seriousness of the offence, classifying it as a low level (Level 1), medium level (Level 2) or high level offence (Level 3) using the grid below.

-Criteria Low Level (1) Medium Level (2) High Level (3) Experience of Student For example: For example: For example: or Student Relates to First year Student after first Experienced student the student or first semester of course expectation semester of May have previous that the course Previous disciplinary record of student should be Cultural disciplinary record of cheating in cheating in examination or course test (level 2 aware of the considerations examination/course or level 3 seriousness and/or test (Level 1 of their extenuating offence) actions circumstances , No previous disciplinary record of cheating Nature and For example: For example: For example; extent of the Draah breach Breach regarded as Breach results in some advantage to Breach results in significant advantage to 'technical' the student and is the student and may be judged to have more than a evidenced by led to no or 'technical' breach. possession of or negligible May be evidenced access to and/or advantage to by possession of or substantial use of the student (eg access to and/or unauthorised materials irrelevant annotation in use of any unauthorised or by commissioning/allowing dictionary) materials.
-Student another person to pass fails to comply with himself/herself off as instruction where the student or by there is reasonable impersonating another suspicion. student Intention For example: For example: For example: Relates to Technical There is evidence There is evidence that the breach without that there was use there was significant intentionality intention of unfair means but use of unfair means of the act of the evidence and that the evidence cheating and suggests that the suggests that this was the intent to act was not pre-meditated. cheat by way substantially pre- of use of mediated or was
+Cuitouio 1 1 (4) Madium Laval (0) High Layel (2) Criteria Low Level (1) Medium Level (2) High Level (3) Experience of Student For example: For example: For example: Relates to the expectation that the student should be aware of the seriousness of their actions student or first semester of course Cultural considerations and/or Experienced student May have previous disciplinary record of cheating in examination or course test (level 2 or level 3 Nature and For example: For example: For example; extent of the breach Breach regarded as 'technical' judged to have led to no or negligible advantage to the student (eg irrelevant annotation in dictionary) access to and/or use of any unauthorised materials.
+Student fails to comply with instruction where there is reasonable suspicion. significant advantage to the student and may be evidenced by possession of or access to and/or substantial use of unauthorised materials or by commissioning/allowing another person to pass himself/herself off as the student or by impersonating another student Intention For example: For example: For example: Relates to the intentionality Technical breach without intention There is evidence that there was use of unfair means but There is evidence that there was significant use of unfair means

+of the act of the eviden nce and that the evidence

+cheating and suggests that t the suggests that this was

+the intent to act was r not pre-meditated.

+cheat by way substantially p ore-

+of use of mediated or w was

-unfair means an unsophisticated
+unfair means an unsophisticat ited

-in the and naïve attempt
+in the and naïve attern mpt

-assessment to gain advantage
+assessment to gain advantage ge